 Isn’t this “Lovely Pumpkin Tower” gorgeous?
 It is perfect for Fall Decor!
-This would be perfect to set in your foyer during the Fall and Thanksgiving season.
-You won’t have any trouble making them either, as they are easy and you can grab the pattern here.
+This would be perfect to set in your foyer during the Fall and Thanksgiving season or at a Wedding.
+You won’t have any trouble crocheting these pumpkins either, as they are easy and you can grab the pattern here.
 Textured Pumpkin Pattern.
-Use Code: Pumpkin Tower to get the sale price thru Nov.
-30.

 Every year I become obsessed with making pumpkins.
 New ideas seem to come out of nowhere and I have to create them.
 I decided to make a “Big Pumpkin” and then I thought…TEXTURE!
 My pumpkins need TEXTURE!
 So the really big Textured Pumpkins came off my hook, but it didn’t stop there.
 They needed embellishments, and the Lovely Pumpkin Tower was born.